nosisky/Netflix-Clone/README.md

 ## Technology

-**netflix-xlone** makes use of a host of modern technologies.
+**Netflix-Clone** makes use of a host of modern technologies.
 The core ones are:

 - REACT: This project makes use of the REACT Javascript library to build the interface.
 REACT is used for building web pages that are structured as a collection of components.
 For more information about See [this link](https://facebook.github.io/react/).
 - ECMAScript 6: Also known as ES2015, this is a version of Javascript with